 In order to satisfy everyone’s needs and preferences, each indoor unit can also be individually controlled, scheduled and set to the desired room temperature, making it a flexible air conditioning solution.

-When is a multi split system appropriate for you?
+When is a multi split system air con appropriate for you?

 There are some situations when multi split system would do a better job than other air conditioning options, keeping you and your family comfortable.
 To be more precise, choose a multi split if you want:

-- an alternative to a ducted system when there is insufficient roof space to fit a ducted AC.
+- An alternative to a ducted system when there is insufficient roof space to fit a ducted air con.
 Therefore, it can successfully perform an “entire-house-air-conditioning” type of job.

-A multi split can also be a right match for the following types of buildings:
+A multi split can also be a right match for buildings including:

 Whatever your choice, make sure that you are ready for summer with an efficient air conditioner that is a perfect match for you and your family.